microsoft/Flash_University/CLR_via_CSharp/CH13_Interfaces/Interfaces/Interfaces.md

 - still have the lingering question about auto properties and Events
 - Haven't gotten to it

-## Lingering Questions I have while reading
+## Questions I hope to anser
+- Interface Defaults
 - can an interface inherit an interface
-- what is the scope of an interface
 - what does it look like in the CLR
 - What are jeffrey's best practices
 - when should I use an abstract class vs an interface
 - Can you have other things in an interface
-- What is reflection
-- how do you hadd properties to an interface?
+- how do you add properties to an interface?

 ## Reviews/plan ahead
 - I do want to have some dedicated time for going back over chapters 1-3